 - Sellers might not move out immediately

 When you buy a Build-to-Order (BTO) unit, resale HDB flat or a new executive condominium (EC), remember that you need to consider the five-year MOP.
-During this period, you’re not allowed to sell or rent the flat out.
+During this period, you’re not allowed to sell or rent the entire flat out (but you can rent your spare rooms out, subject to HDB’s approval, of course).

 There’s no right or wrong answer for this, but you will need to weigh the pros and cons of both choices.